abnerrjo/BlogSourceCode/source/_posts/2015-10-13-building-a-restful-web-service-in-c-plus-plus.markdown

 ## Our dummy system (the comics shop)

 We are going to design a dummy system in order to implementate our RESTful web service in C++.
 This system is very simple: An owner of a comics shop asked us to implementate a system for him.
-Our system will have only one entity: The comic itself.
+Our system will have only one entity/resource: The comic itself.
 A comic has:

 - A name;
 - A publisher;